Skip to main content

 Procedure

-Here's how to convert the disk partition table format from MBR to GPT for a CentOS instance.
+The following describes how to change the disk partition table format of a CentOS instance from MBR to GPT.

-This example uses the CentOS Stream 8 image provided by KakaoCloud.
+This procedure is based on the CentOS Stream 8 image currently provided by KakaoCloud.

 caution